O-rings and rubber seals

 Fluorosilicone

 This fluorine-modified silicone elastomer has most of the properties of silicone, but the oil and fuel resistance is significantly better.
 It also has good resistance to sunlight, ozone, oxygen, UV light and dry heat.
-The disadvantages are that the material is not gas-tight, has a low breaking strength and poor tear and abrasion resistance.
+The disadvantages are that the material is not gas-tight, has a low tensile strength and poor tear and abrasion resistance.

 Temperature range: -60 °C to +200 °C *)